Our Picks for Best Android TV Boxes To Run Kodi Media Center

 A box with 2GB of RAM will still run Kodi but is not ideal for future updates and cost about the same for a box with 3-4GB of RAM.

-The processors have also changed with new units using the S905X3, S912, S922X, or better.
+The processors have also changed with new units using the S905X4 or higher the best option.

 Many of the older boxes are still sold so be wary of these older boxes, especially since the new ones cost almost the same.